ienders/liquicap/README.txt

   set :mvn_git_repo, "git@github.com:ienders/my_java_app.git"
   set :mvn_profile,  "my_java_app,production"

+OPTIONAL ARGUMENTS:

+Generally, Capistrano is not privvy to the environment variables of your deploy-as user.
+This is SSH doing its thing for non-interactive sessions.
+You can get around it by tweaking your SSH config, but if you are lazy or cannot... you may need to tweak your Java/MVN environment information in your capistrano script to get around this.
+Values provided are for example only and may differ for you:

+  set :m2_home,       "/usr/local/apache-maven-2.1.0"  --> defaults to M2_HOME of your deploy user
+  set :java_home,     "/usr/local/jdk1.6.0_14"         --> defaults to JAVA_HOME of your deploy user

 = Assign a java role to the server you want to run your liquibase migration from